CatenaTools/catena-public-docs/core/index.md

 # Catena Core

 Catena Core is like the engine of Catena.
-It creates a consistent framework to operate and develop services, a core set of components and behaviors services can leverage for common tasks, and it's extensible design means it can be molded to support new features without re-architecting.
+It creates a consistent framework to operate and develop services, a core set of components and behaviors services can leverage for common tasks, and its extensible design means it can be molded to support new features without re-architecting.

 ## Catena node architecture